-Widowed mother of six builds successful business and future
+Widowed mother of six in Tanzania builds successful business and future

 When Lavkama's husband died, she was solely responsible for the couple's six children.